Everyone who applies to work at Lancashire Constabulary needs to meet our eligibility requirements detailed on this page.

 We follow the Government's guidance on police health officer requirements.
 You can find out more about these and check the list of specific health conditions.

-During your medical, we'll take your fingerprints and a DNA sample (mouth swab) to check against the national police database.
+After your medical appointment, you will also be required to have your fingerprints scanned and a DNA sample (mouth swab) taken to check against the national police database.